 Am I an Alcoholic, And Should I Get Help?

-1. a need for ever-increasing amounts of alcohol to achieve the same effect
+1. Need for ever-increasing amounts of alcohol to achieve the same effect

-4. a strong desire or at least one unsuccessful effort to control drinking
+4. Strong desire or at least one unsuccessful effort to control drinking

 Often the lines of knowing the difference between problem drinking (alcohol abuse) and full-blown alcoholism are blurry.
-One of the diabolical symptoms of the disease of alcoholism is the sufferer’s denial and refusal to seek help.
+One symptom of alcoholism is the sufferer’s denial and refusal to seek help.

 Granite Recovery Centers Can Help

 Don’t let the disease of alcohol addiction take control of your life.
-Each of our drug and alcohol treatment centers has residential and outpatient treatment, along with sober living and aftercare programs to help you start on the road to recovery and sobriety.
+Each of our drug and alcohol treatment centers has residential and outpatient treatment and sober living and aftercare programs to help you start on the road to recovery and sobriety.
 Call Granite Recovery Centers today at 855.712.7784 to get the help you deserve!